HenrikBengtsson/future.apply/README.md

 3. Consider additional `future_*apply()` functions and features that fit in this package but don't necessarily have a corresponding function in base R.  Examples of this may be "apply" functions that return futures rather than values, mechanisms for benchmarking, and richer control over load balancing.

-The API and identify of the future.apply package will be kept close to the `*apply()` functions in base R.  In other words, it will _neither_ keep growing nor be expanded with new, more powerful apply-like functions beyond those core ones in base R.  Such extended functionality should be part of a separate package.
+The API and identity of the future.apply package will be kept close to the `*apply()` functions in base R.  In other words, it will _neither_ keep growing nor be expanded with new, more powerful apply-like functions beyond those core ones in base R.  Such extended functionality should be part of a separate package.